-One of the safest and most enjoyable ways to beat cabin fever is to take a hike in a beautiful natural setting.
+Take a hike!
+No really, enjoy a brisk walk or a slow stroll in a beautiful natural setting.
 Smithfield and Isle of Wight County offer several options - from a waterside park in downtown Smithfield to the unspoiled and historic Fort Boykin with its hidden river beach.

 Of course, you won't want to return home without checking out the great shops and restaurants in downtown Smithfield for a quick break or a shopping spree to lift your spirits.

 Check out all our trails and offerings to get you outside in the fresh air: